As a pulp-admin user, I can set relative-url on the export distributor

 I think this becomes a relatively easy task once an option is chosen.

-#2 Updated by semyers almost 5 years ago
+#2 Updated by semyers over 5 years ago

 After some consideration, option 3 (only add support for relative-url on the export command) is the winner.
 There is already precedent for not specifying export distributor options in the repo create/update step, so just adding --relative-url support to the export step, very much the same way that --export-dir does, is a simple option with no backward-incompatibility issues.
 Option 5 (use the REST interface) also still works really well.